-I'm going to give myself away here, but I'm a geek.
-I love reading about video games (wish I had time to play them more than an hour or two a month!).
-I was already fascinated by space, but when I heard about this game that simulated a space program for kids I had to try it out.
+I was already fascinated by exploration, but when I heard about this game that simulated a space program for kids I had to try it out.
 I'm not the only one.
-Recently, NASA paired up with Kerbal to help kids grasp how rocketry works.
+Recently, NASA paired with Kerbal to help kids grasp the science behind rocketry.